dmbarbour/glas/docs/GlasLangExt.md

 Naively, we could implement a pure `Binary -> Value` function.
 However, this would not support module access or generation of unique labels for opaque types.
 Also, it would not preserve metadata for effective debugging.

 My proposal that a parser is defined by a function that operates on an opaque compile time environment object.
-This opaque object will provide methods for reading input, abstract value constructors, imports and unique label generation, annotations for optimization or debugging, and alternative choice with backtracking.
-An abstract parser combinator, of sorts.
+This opaque object will provide methods for reading input, abstract value constructors, module access, unique label generation, annotations for optimization or debugging, and alternative choice with backtracking.

 This design allows us to maintain metadata about where values come from.
 We can also try multiple alternatives to detect ambiguity, guarantee ensure the full input is consumed, report which types or tokens are expected at a given step, and even recommend changes to code.